FIWARE/real-time-inference-ai-service/README.md

          }
       }'
   ```
 * **Subscription 2:** Smart Shepherd Inc. AI service subscribes to the Context Broker in its own environment, to receive at the notification endpoint the coordinates once it is updated due to subscription 1.
-That will trigger the calculation of the prediction which also relies on getting temerature data.
+That will trigger the calculation of the prediction which also relies on getting temperature data.

 ```shell
    curl -v --location POST 'localhost:1028/ngsi-ld/v1/subscriptions/' \